Web Scraping for Price Monitoring

 Q: What if a competitor blocks my IP?

-A: fastCRW's Business tier includes residential proxy pools.
-Each request routes through a different residential IP.
-If you hit strict rate limits, slow down (increase time between requests) or switch to a different proxy provider via fastCRW's proxy configuration.
+A: fastCRW includes a rotating proxy pool.
+Each request can route through a different IP.
+If you hit strict rate limits, slow down (increase time between requests) or adjust fastCRW's proxy configuration.

 Q: Should I monitor prices every hour or every day?